iminurcomputerkid/SECURE-ASH-PASSWORD-MANAGER/README.md

 __________________Key Features__________________

-Encryption: Uses Argon2, PBKDF2, and a Fernet cipher to securely encrypt credentials + randomly generates unique salt phrase for each user
+Encryption: Uses Argon2, PBKDF2, and a Fernet cipher to securely encrypt credentials + randomly generates unique salt phrase for each user.

 Easy Installation: Install dependencies with simple commands.